 Third-party funding is not yet common in Japanese litigation practice, and no developed discussion exists in Japan regarding the permissibility of third-party funding.
-If a third party who funds the costs of a claim is not an attorney or a legal professional corporation, and its activities also include acting as an intermediary between attorneys and clients (ie, referring cases to attorneys to obtain compensation for his or her business activities), that third party may be subject to criminal punishment.
-Further, creating a trust for the primary purpose of having another person litigate a matter is prohibited.
+If a third party who funds the costs of a claim is not an attorney or a legal professional corporation, and its activities also include acting as an intermediary between attorneys and clients (ie referring cases to attorneys to obtain compensation for his business activities), that third party may be subject to criminal punishment.